 Beckie Port "From innovation to better treatments" is the title of a blog post published on 27 May 2019 by Dr Beckie Port.
 Beckie is Research Communications Manager at PD-MitoQUANT partner Parkinson's UK.
 This blog entry announces partnerships with two pan-European, IMI-funded research projects: PD-MitoQUANT and Neuronet.
 In it, Beckie describes how these collaborative projects aim to accelerate research and deliver new treatments for Parkinson’s.
 Read the full blog post here.

 PD-MitoQUANT PI Ronald Melki of the Centre National de la Recherche Scientifique (CNRS) recently delivered the plenary lecture of the Frontiers in Neuroscience session of the American Academy of Neurology (AAN) annual meeting on May 8, 2019, in Philadelphia, USA.
 Through his talk, PD-MitoQUANT funding was acknowledged.
+More than 3000 were in attendance.
 The theme of the 71st AAN annual meeting was "Advancing Neurology, Advancing You".
 It was held May 4- 10th.
-The meeting offers unparalleled opportunities for professional and personal advancement at the world’s largest gathering of [...]
+The meeting offers unparalleled opportunities for professional and personal advancement [...]

 PD-MitoQUANT recently appeared in the news stream of HealthEuropa.eu.
 Read the story, “The Innovative Medicines Initiative, mitochondrial dysfunction and Parkinson’s".
 Read the story here.
 Health Europa highlights the latest trends and developments in health and healthcare from across Europe.
 Their platform is a valuable news source to the health sector, allowing them to discuss research and innovation themes, health policy and new technologies.
 In addition, the website, HealthEuropa.eu has gained Google News approval.
 It features news, interviews and insightful commentary from leading figures, keeping readers [...]